o3de/o3de.org/content/docs/user-guide/features/platforms/android/reference.md

 Override the Android NDK platform version used in the native compilation\.
 Only works during configure\.

 `--dev-store-pass`
  The password for the development keystore\.
-Lumberyard ships with a store with the password `Lumberyard` by default\.
+O3DE ships with a store with the password `O3DE` by default\.
 This default password is used in the Development environment if this command\-line argument is missing\.

 `--dev-key-pass`
  The password for the development key\.
-Lumberyard ships with a self\-signed key with the password `Lumberyard` in its default key store\.
+O3DE ships with a self\-signed key with the password `O3DE` in its default key store\.
 This default password is used in the Development environment if this command\-line argument is missing\.

 `--distro-store-pass`
 The password for the distribution keystore\.
 This argument is required when using the Distribution environment\.